10 Different Types of Siamese Cats

 In addition, these cats are friendly, loving, and affectionate.
 They will get along with family members and enjoy talking to you.

-They also get along with visitors and strangers and may bond with other animals too.
+They also get along with visitors and strangers and may bond with other animals.

-Blue Point Siamese cats are one of the most intelligent cat breeds and are also keen to please their humans.
+Blue Point Siamese cats are one of the most intelligent cat breeds keen to please their humans.

-This makes it possible to train them to respond to their name, play fetch, and perform some other quite basic tasks.
+This makes it possible to train them to respond to their name, play fetch, and perform other basic tasks.

 Don’t be surprised!
-Red point siamese is among the types of siamese cats.
-The Red Point Siamese cat ( also known as flame Point Siamese) is a rare type of Siamese cat bred to exhibit a red color point pattern.
+Redpoint Siamese is among the types of Siamese cats.
+The Red Point Siamese cat (or flame Point Siamese) is a rare type of Siamese cat bred to exhibit a red color point pattern.

 Although several breeders worked several years to perfect the breed, they couldn’t breed red point cats until the 1930s.